How To Stop Being Too Nice In A Relationship. Why Nice Guys Finish Last

 Just as others can’t respect you if you are constantly saying “yes” to them, you also can’t hold true feelings for someone when you are not being your true self with them.
 If you are constantly afraid that saying “no” to someone will make them stop loving you, then you aren’t in a healthy relationship; you are in a fake one.

 I realize some of what I have said here might sound harsh.
 Believe me, I understand wanting others to like or love you.
 Still, I believe that you deserve to be loved for who you are, not for who you are pretending to be.
-I promise, being in a relationship as your true self is way more rewarding than simply trying to be nice.
+I promise, being in a relationship as your true self is way more rewarding than being too nice in a relationship.

 So, let’s say I’ve convinced you that being nice isn’t always the answer.
 Okay, then what is the answer?